patternfly/patternfly-elements/docs/content/develop/properties.md

 Default: `undefined`

-`cascade` allows an attribute value to be automatically copied to one or more child elements.
+`cascade` allows an attribute value to be automatically copied to one or more child elements in the Light DOM or Shadow DOM<sup>[1]</sup>.
 The value of `cascade` is a CSS-style selector which is used to match the children that should receive the values.
-The selector is applied to the element's children in both the light DOM and the shadow DOM.
+The selector is applied to the element's children in both the Light DOM and the Shadow DOM.

+<sup>[1]</sup> There is not a way to target _only_ the Light DOM or _only_ the Shadow DOM.
+If this is necessary, we recommend adding a unique identifier to the Shadow DOM elements and making use of the `:not` selector.

 Example, cascading an attribute `pfe-c-foo` to any `h1`, `h2`, or `h3` child elements.